joyboseroy/PsyAgentBench/README.md

    confederate-behavior variance).
 3. PRS = 0.5 x direction_match + 0.5 x magnitude_match, magnitude band
    [0.5x, 2.0x] of the human baseline on the natural scale of each effect.
-4. The obedience paradigm (planned) uses a harmless-costly analog -- no harm content is ever generated.
+4. The obedience paradigm uses a harmless-costly analog -- no harm content is ever generated.
+Completed: see RESULTS.md Section 9.
-5. 14 effects targeted, not 20: Stanford Prison and induced-compliance dissonance excluded with reasons documented in EFFECTS.md.
+6. 14 effects targeted, not 20: Stanford Prison and induced-compliance dissonance excluded with reasons documented in EFFECTS.md.
-6. Personality manipulation uses Big-Five-style persona prompts; an ablation with behaviorally-phrased (non-lexically-overlapping) personas is planned to separate trait simulation from simple instruction-following.
+7. Personality manipulation uses Big-Five-style persona prompts; an ablation with behaviorally-phrased (non-lexically-overlapping) personas is planned to separate trait simulation from simple instruction-following.